jojiseb/cruise-proxy/README.md

 # Royal Caribs Ship & Offshore Proxy

-A two‑component proxy system that funnels all HTTP traffic from a ship through a single persistent TCP connection to an offshore server—minimizing TCP connection counts while preserving request/response fidelity.
+A two‑component proxy system that funnels all HTTP traffic from a ship through a single persistent TCP connection to an offshore server—minimizing TCP connection counts as part of cost-cutting.

 ## Prerequisites